aosabook/500lines/pedometer/chapter.md

 gem 'thin'
 ~~~~~~~

 Once we run bundle install, we'll have Sinatra, as well as the Thin web server.We'll need a controller file for our web app.
-Let's call is pedometer.rb.
+Let's call it `pedometer.rb`.

 ~~~~~~~
 require 'sinatra'